Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Related Work

 \textbf{Resolution of Textual Conflicts}~\cite{pan2021can,aldndni2023automatic,aldndni2024,Elias2023,dinella2021deepmerge,Svyatkovskiy22MergeBERT}.
 RPredictor~\cite{aldndni2023automatic,aldndni2024} and MEST\-RE~\cite{Elias2023} train machine learning (ML) models with traditional algorithms (e.g., Random Forest), using features to characterize conflict content, merging scenarios, evolution history, developer experience, and/or edits applied by different branches.
 Given a conflict, the models then predict what resolution strategy to apply (e.g., keep left).
 DeepMerge~\cite{dinella2021deepmerge} and MergeBERT~\cite{Svyatkovskiy22MergeBERT} employ deep-learning to resolve specified conflicting chunks automatically.
 Pan et al.~\cite{pan2021can} defined a domain-specific language (DSL) to capture repetitive resolution patterns, and proposed a program synthesis approach to learn resolution strategies as DSL programs from example resolutions.

 \textbf{Resolvers of Build Conflicts}~\cite{Sung2020,zhang2022using}.
 MrgBldBrkFixer~\cite{Sung2020} compares the ASTs of C++ files, to resolve conflicts related to renaming changes.
 Gmerge~\cite{zhang2022using} applies few-shot learning to GPT-3, to resolve conflicts due to renaming.
 They are analogous to \toolba, because they all infer and apply patterns by analyzing exemplar edits.
-We did not empirically compare \toolb with either tool, as they are close-sourced tools to handle conflicts in C/C++ code.
+We did not empirically compare \toolb with either tool, as they are closed-source and target C/C++ conflicts.

+To assess the effectiveness of large language models (LLMs) on our dataset, we recently conducted an extra experiment.
+We prompted OpenAI's o4-mini with the full diffs of (base, left) and (base, right) of each conflicting merging scenario.
+Two authors manually validated o4-mini's outputs.
+Due to token limit, o4-mini was applicable to only 48 scenarios.
+It detected 117 conflicts, of which 63 were correct.
+It correctly resolved 25 of the conflicts---substantially worse than \toolb.

 \toolb is more advanced in three aspects.
 First, it defines a comprehensive set of 16 resolution rules: in addition to conflicts due to renaming changes, these rules also handle conflicts due to class-hierarchy change and entity addition/deletion.
 Second, it defines sophisticated algorithms to (1) extract resolution-related edits from branches via control- and data- dependency analysis, (2) match patterns with program context in a \emph{use}-centric manner, and (3) derive candidate resolutions to the same conflict by tentatively matching alternative patterns with the same edit context.
 Thus, in addition to symbol renaming, it resolves conflicts through systematic code editing to consistently revise program semantics.
 Third, it defines a hybrid approach between example-based and rule-based resolutions, to combine the advantages of both methodologies.